SSlinky/VBA-List/ObjectReference/Methods/Pop.md

 :---               | :---
 _object_           | Required.
 An expression representing a **List** object.

-Removes an item from the list.
 Whether the item is popped from the start or end of the list depends on the [Mode](ObjectReference/Properties/Mode.md "VBA-List - Properties - Mode").

 ## Example Usage